Abibubble/milestone2-harry-potter-quiz/README.md

 * I want to be able to turn the music and sound effects on or off.

 #### Returning Visitor Goals
-* I want to have different questionsdepending on which house I choose, increasing replayability.
+* I want to have different questions depending on which house I choose, increasing replayability.

-#### Frequent User Goals
-* ??????????????????
 ---
 ## Design
 ### Colour Scheme
-* Griffindor
-* Hufflepuff
-* Ravenclaw
-* Slytherin
+* Basic color scheme uses rgb(218,165,32) for the gold and #07080c for the off-black.
+* Gryffindor house uses #d74f40 as the primary color, with #fbb928 as the secondary.
+* Hufflepuff house uses #fbb92f as the primary color, with #07080c as the secondary.
+* Ravenclaw house uses #203268 as the primary color, with #886031 as the secondary.
+* Slytherin house uses #005d4a as the primary color, with #a7acaf as the secondary.

+All of these colors are taken via a color picker tool, directly from the Harry Potter official logo, and from the official Hogwarts crest.

 ### Typography
-I used this [Harry Potter font](http://www.fontsaddict.com/font/harry-potter.html) from Fonts Addict.
-This tied everything into the theme of the quiz.
+I used sans-serif throughout the quiz.
+It's a clean and easy to read font, whilst also being bold and eye catching.
+It also doesn't distract the user from the main theme, and has the added bonus that it's a staple font with HTML, so all browsers will be able to display it.

 ### Imagery
 The large background hero image is designed to be striking and catch the user's attention, making it clear at first glance what the quiz is related to.
-It directly correlates to the aesthetic of the Harry Potter series.
+It directly correlates to the aesthetic of the Harry Potter series, using an image of Gloucester cloisters, which was used in the filming of the Harry Potter films.

 ### Wireframes
 I created wireframes for desktop, mobile and tablet, and a user navigation map for the movements a user can make.